Getting Started with Windows Forms Syntax Editor

 Custom language configuration

-The EditControl provides supports custom language configuration.
-You can plug-in an external configuration file that defines a custom language to the EditControl using the Configurator.Open and ApplyConfiguration functions.
+The EditControl supports custom language configuration.
+You can plug in an external XML configuration file that defines a custom language and then apply it with the Configurator.Open and ApplyConfiguration methods.

 -